bio-tools/biotoolsSchemaDocs/biotoolsschema_elements.rst

    "doi", "Digital Object Identifier.", "xs:token (restriction)", "1 only" "type", "Type of publication.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#publication-type>`__)", "0 or 1"
    "version", "Version information (typically a version number) of the software applicable to this publication.", "xs:token (restriction)", "0 or 1"
-   "isAvailable", "Used (with value of 'Not available') when a publication is known not to be available.", "enum ('Not available')", "0 or 1"

 .. note::
    See the `Curators Guide <http://biotools.readthedocs.io/en/latest/curators_guide.html#publications-group>`__.